 Deterrence and Patient Education

-Patients with oral thrush should receive counseling regarding the future spread of the disease.
-They also need to understand the importance of diagnosing and treating any immunosuppressing conditions.
-It can also appear in immunocompetent patients who wear dentures or have been taking steroids for a long time.
+Patients with oral candidiasis should receive counseling regarding the future spread of the disease.
+They must also understand the importance of diagnosing and treating any immunosuppressive conditions.

 Enhancing Healthcare Team Outcomes